GuicedEE/Guiced-Vert.x/README.md

 ### Method-Based Consumers
 - `MethodBasedConsumerTest`: Example of method-based consumers with different return types and parameter types
 - `MethodBasedPublisherTest`: Example of publishing messages to method-based consumers
+- `JsonConversionTest`: Example of JSON conversion for custom object types